Laura-Bullek/Good-README-Generator/README.md

 # Good-README-Generator

 ## Description
-The **Weather-Dashboard** project is the fifth homework assignment of the March 2021 cohort from University of New Hampshire's full-stack coding bootcamp.
+The **Weather-Dashboard** project is an assignment of the March - August 2021 cohort from University of New Hampshire's full-stack web development course.

-Allowing us to use the skills covered in this week's course, this project was created to use third-party APIs, accessing their data and functionality to making requests with specific parameters.
-Using OpenWeather One Call API to retrieve weather data for cities, our challenge was to build a weather dashboard that will run in the browser and feature dynamically updated HTML and CSS.
+Allowing us to use the skills covered in this week's course, this project's task was to create a command-line application that dynamically generates a professional README.md file from a user's input using the Inquirer package.

-This project also includes Moment.js and uses of local storage.
-All other technologies are listed below.
+Technologies are listed below.

 ## User Story
  - AS A developer